gazayas/http-stat/README.md

-# http :mag:
+# httpd :mag:

-A Ruby command line tool for looking up http statuses
+A Ruby command line tool for looking up details of http statuses The "d" stands for "details"

 ## Installation